AdaCheng/adacheng.github.io/_posts/2019-08-21-ERNIE Enhanced Language Representation with Informative Entities.md

 The underlying textual encoder responsible to capture basic lexical and syntactic information from the input tokens.

-    Given a token sequence ${w_1, \dots, w_n}$, the textual encoder firstly sums the token embedding, segment embedding, positional embedding for each token to compute its input embedding.
+    Given a token sequence ${w_1, \dots, w_n}$, where $n$ is the length of the token sequence.
+The textual encoder firstly sums the token embedding, segment embedding, positional embedding for each token to compute its input embedding.

     ![img](/assets/images/post/2019-08-21/004.png)